jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/0_Res_Init.typ

 // ------------------------------- beam model ------------------------------- //
-// explain beam model boundary coniditons - need heavy language modifcation - just quick fragements
-@fig_80 provides essential infromation about the beam model and its solution that used as reference for the optimization. the first row in @fig_80, the beam schematic is depicted. it gives infromaiton about the poissiiton and type of the support. here it can be observed that at the left beginning of the beam, there is a clamp, that is, the the movement along the horizontal and vertical direction are not permitted.
-Also it can bear a bending moment.
-Next, the arrows in the beam schematic give infromation about the direciton of the force.
-Since the aerodynamical force is pointing upwards to keep the airplaine in the air, the arrows point upwards.
-Comapring @fig_80 to @fig_70, the concrete values of the disitrbuted laods are not given.
-The reason for that is, that the, aerodynamical force that was obtained through APAME as is obtained as many disitrbuted laods as explained in @chap_4_0_1.
-The high number of these loads, does not allow to add the concrete numbered values of the actual distributed load.
-Otherweise it would be so mcuh text, that no single disibutrion load as actual load quanity could be read.
-Therefore the added red distirbution is meant to give informaiton about the true aerodynamic load distribution.

-// adapt figure caption
+@fig_80 presents the fundamental beam model configuration and its analytical solution, which serves as the reference for optimization.
+The figure consists of four key elements arranged in rows, each providing essential information for the analysis.
+In the first row, the beam schematic illustrates the support configuration and loading conditions.
+The beam's left end features a fixed support (clamp), which constrains both translational and rotational degrees of freedom, enabling it to resist forces in horizontal and vertical directions while bearing bending moments.
+The applied loads are represented by upward-pointing arrows, corresponding to the aerodynamic lift forces that maintain the aircraft's altitude during flight.
+A notable difference between @fig_80 and @fig_70 lies in the presentation of distributed loads.
+While APAME generates numerous discrete load values as detailed in @chap_4_0_1, displaying individual numerical values would compromise the figure's clarity due to the high density of data points.
+Instead, a continuous red distribution curve is employed to represent the true aerodynamic load distribution, providing a clear visual representation of the loading pattern while maintaining figure legibility.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_A/0_True_Bem_combined.svg",
   width: 85%),
-  caption: [beam schematic, reaction forces, shear and bending moment distirbution over the normalized span for optimization case A.], )<fig_80>
+  caption: [Analytical model representation composed of beam schematic with boundary conditions, corresponding reaction forces, shear force distribution, and bending moment distribution across the normalized span for optimization case A.], )<fig_80>

-Having understood how boundary coniditons of this surrogate model, it can be said that such a constellation can be regarded as a first rought and quick wing modelling.
-// explain for what? quick fast investigations? - which potential investigaitons?
-It can be used to
+The presented boundary conditions establish a surrogate model that serves as an efficient preliminary wing modeling approach.
+This simplified representation serves multiple purposes in aerospace engineering beyond optimization tasks.
+Its applications include preliminary sizing of structural components, quick assessment of different load scenarios, evaluation of various support configurations, and rapid iteration of design concepts.

-The reaction forces in @fig_80 are given in second row and provide value infromation about the reuslting shear force and bending moment that are acting at the position of support points.
+The second row of @fig_80 presents the reaction forces, providing quantitative information about the resulting shear forces and bending moments at the support locations.
-The thired and fourth rows of @fig_80 depict the shear force and bending moment diagram.
+The third and fourth rows illustrate the shear force and bending moment distributions, respectively.
+All diagrams utilize a normalized span length, which facilitates result interpretation and comparison across different configurations.
-For all subfigures the span length was nromlaized
-This information is important since it exaplins why the maximal bending moment has such a hihg mangnitude.
-Furthermore, it is important to know, the longer the span is, the bigger the available design space becomes.
-A big design space mean that the optimizer has to go through more possible design variable combinations to find an optimized result.
-Thus, the computaitonal for an optimiaztion with a high span length is expected to increase the computatioanl time.
-// make it more clear that a span length of 1 mm spans a design space between 0 and 1 The number of possible combinations is smaller on span length that is strected between 0 and 1 mm.
-Contrary to this notion, as mentioned in @chap_1_0_6 large aircraf can have span lengths of around $80 "m "$ or $num("80000") "mm"$.
-However, currently no large #gls("swith") is known, yet as mentioned in @chap_0_7 APUS @APUS_0 attempts to design and manufacture a small #gls("swith").
-Because higher span lengths increase the availabel design space for optimiaztion and because the i-2 of APUS is a small aircraft, the optimiaztion provided here are focused on a beam length that fits small aircraft.
-Furthermore, with the asusmption of the wings being symtrically along the vertical axis, the half span can be used.
-In this case the length was chosen to be simmilar to the halfspan of the Apus i-2 @APUS_1.
-However, note that the presented method can be used regardless of span length.
-// maybe the repetation is not fine here?
-The only as mentioned drawback with a high span length is that the calculation time for the optimiaztion is inccreased.

-// important note before showing the optimiaztion plots the optimizaiton was carried out using the units Nmm.
-Since Nmm is more accurate than Nm, therefore the bending moment infromaiton on the beam model depicted in @fig_80 are in Nmm.
-Yet, for ppactical applicaiton the units are desired to be shown in Nm, there fore in the upcoming optimization result depcitions, the bending moments are shown in Nm.
+The span length selection significantly influences both the optimization process and its computational requirements.
+The optimization search space expands proportionally with span length, as longer spans create more possible combinations for design variable values.
+For instance, a normalized span length of 1 mm creates a relatively confined design space between 0 and 1, whereas actual aircraft spans can be substantially larger.
+As referenced in @chap_1_0_6, large aircraft can have span lengths of approximately $80 "m "$ or $num("80000") "mm"$, creating a vast design space that demands increased computational resources.
+Current #gls("swith") development focuses primarily on smaller aircraft, as evidenced by APUS's efforts mentioned in @chap_0_7 @APUS_0.
+Given this context and considering computational efficiency, this study employs a beam length corresponding to smaller aircraft dimensions.
+Specifically, the length was selected to match the half-span of the APUS i-2 @APUS_1, leveraging the assumption of vertical axis symmetry in wing design.
+However note, the methodology's formulation remains scale-independent, making it applicable across various aircraft categories from small unmanned aerial vehicles to large commercial aircraft.
+// -------------------------------------------------------------------------- //

+Prior to presenting the optimization results, it is important to note the unit conventions employed in this analysis.
+The optimization calculations were performed using Newton-millimeters (Nmm) for enhanced numerical precision.
+While @fig_80 presents the beam model results in Nmm, subsequent optimization results are converted to Newton-meters (Nm) to align with common engineering practice.
-The outcome of the optimiaztion is depicted for four and eight #glspl("lie") in @fig_81 and @fig_82, respectively.
+The optimization results are presented for configurations using four and eight #glspl("lie") in @fig_81 and @fig_82, respectively.
+Both figures maintain consistent visualization conventions across four rows:

-Both figures follow the same conventional, the first row depicts in blue the reference disitrbuted load that represents the aerodynamic load obtained from APAME and modified as explained in @chap_4_0_1.
+1. The first row compares the reference aerodynamic load distribution (blue) obtained from APAME and modified as detailed in @chap_4_0_1, with the optimized discretized load distribution (red)
-The red load is the discretized load that is the output of the optimization.
-The second row of the figures depicts the shear forces that belong to the reference beam model and the shear forces that belong to the optimized output.
+2. The second row presents the shear force distributions for both the reference model and the optimization output
-The third analoughly show the bending moment distribution.
+3. The third row displays the corresponding bending moment distributions
-The final row shows the placing of the #glspl("lie").
-For each #gls("lie") two arrows are palced at the start and end of the #gls("lie") posistion.
-These arrow have the same color, have the normalized span posistion written out as well as the corresponding disitrbuted load.

-// shows results of optimiaztion
+4. The fourth row illustrates the #glspl("lie") placement through paired arrows of matching colors indicating the start and end positions of each #gls("lie").
+Each pair of arrows is annotated with the normalized span position and its corresponding distributed load value.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_A/int_Forc_4.svg",
   width: 95%),
-  caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case A. 4 #glspl("lie") was selected.], )<fig_81>
+  caption: [Comparison of reference and optimized load distributions showing distributed loads, shear forces, bending moments, and #gls("lie") positions for optimization case A with four #glspl("lie").], )<fig_81>

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_A/int_Forc_8.svg",
   width: 95%),
-  caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case A. 8 #glspl("lie") was selected.], )<fig_82>
+  caption: [Comparison of reference and optimized load distributions showing distributed loads, shear forces, bending moments, and #gls("lie") positions for optimization case A with eight #glspl("lie").], )<fig_82>

 // ----------------------------- interpretation ----------------------------- //
-It can be observed that bending moment distibution found by the optimizaiton does not show much visible deviation.
-Also, while the objective function was to fit the bending moment behaviour, the shear force distribution between the true and the optimized output are approximated in a proper manner.
-The approxmiaiton quality is increased as the number of #glspl("lie") increases.
+Analysis of the optimization results reveals that the computed bending moment distributions closely match the reference cases, showing minimal visible deviation.
+Although the objective function specifically targeted bending moment behavior, the shear force distributions also demonstrate good agreement between the optimized and reference cases.
+The approximation accuracy notably improves with an increasing number of #glspl("lie"), as evidenced by comparing @fig_81 and @fig_82.

-This can be observed through comparing @fig_81 and @fig_82, but also by looking at the objective function values in @fig_83.
-It can be observed that the higher the number of the #glspl("lie") is the lower the objective function value is.
-The second row of @fig_83 depicts the number of iterations required for the differen number of #glspl("lie").
+This improvement in accuracy is further quantified through the objective function values presented in @fig_83, which demonstrate a clear inverse relationship between the number of #glspl("lie") and the objective function value.
+The second row of @fig_83 illustrates the computational efficiency of the approach through the number of iterations required for convergence.
-The low number of iterations has multiple impactions.
-Among them is that the the optimiaztion problem is less computional expensive.
-One reason for that is that the output of k-means++ was used as the center of the #glspl("lie").
-Otherwise, the optimiaztion deifntion would need more design variables, which in a half span length between $gt.approx  5000/2 "mm"$ and $frac(approx #num("80000"),2) "mm"$. would increase the possible design space significantly.
-Consequently the optimization would require more computaitonal time and iterations to converge as will become clear through the upcoming optimiaztion cases.

-// optimiaztion progress
+The relatively low iteration count indicates favorable computational efficiency.
+It can be reasonably attributed to the strategic use of k-means++ clustering for determining #gls("lie") center positions.
+This approach significantly reduces the number of design variables compared to implementations where #gls("lie") positions would be additional optimization parameters.
+For a half-span length ranging between $gt.approx 5000/2 "mm"$ and $frac(approx #num("80000"),2) "mm"$, this reduction in design variables substantially constrains the optimization search space, leading to faster convergence times.
+The significance of this computational advantage becomes particularly evident in the subsequent optimization cases.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_A/opti_Bar.svg",
   width: 95%),
-  caption: [optimization model A. shows objective funciton values and the required number of iterations for the differen number of #glspl("lie").], )<fig_83>
+  caption: [Performance metrics for optimization case A showing objective function values and required iteration counts across varying numbers of #glspl("lie").], )<fig_83>